Skip to main content

 Payment flows provide the earliest view of stress, inflation, and volatility within supply networks.
 This intelligence sharpens procurement and treasury decisions.

-When multiple suppliers in the same category shift payment patterns simultaneously, the movement reflects broader market conditions such as commodity pressure, credit tightening, or greater industry distress.
+When multiple suppliers in the same category shift payment patterns simultaneously, the movement reflects broader market conditions such as commodity pressure, credit tightening, or industry distress.
 AP sees these signals before they appear in analyst reports or earnings calls, creating returns by informing strategy quarters ahead of public information.

 5. Relationship Return